 Sifu Blue has taught at numerous seminars around the world with Sifu Tackett’s Wednesday Night Group; the former and the new Bruce Lee Foundation; as well as other seminars in the US and Europe.
 Sifu Blue holds a Senior Advisory position with the Chinatown JKD Association.
 All advanced firearms & CQC training is conducted by Dennis Blue.
 He is available for one-on-one instruction in a classroom environment, group instruction at the range, and seminars around the world.

 A student of Ted Lucaylucay, Russell taught JKD and Filipino Kali, Escrima at the DAC.

 Sensei Dom Winn taught at USKL for ten years.
 In the evenings, Dom would work as a bouncer at various night clubs and once in a while he would have to use his skills in order to "keep the peace."
 Although he wasn't very tall, he was very muscular and strong.
 As a young man growing up in France, aside from training in the martial arts he had also trained as a professional bodybuilder.
 A 4th degree black belt in Aikido and Judo, he also mastered various forms of Gung Fu (Hung Gar & Choy Li Fut) that he traveled to Vietnam to study further.

 Kieran started his Shotokan training at USKL at the age of 5 under his father, Sensei Dad (Ty Aponte), and has been a sempai for many years.
 He enjoys teaching the beginner and intermediate youth students in the Saturday morning kids’ class.

 In the fall of 2014, he also assisted in teaching the karate classes at Pomona college in Claremont.

-He is currently a physics major at Cal Poly Pomona and plans to transfer to a German university in 2017.
-In his free time, he writes orchestral music, programs, learns languages, and does homework.
+Kieran is a math major and graduate of Cal Poly Pomona and is considering other universities to pursue his Masters degree.
+In his free time, he writes orchestral music, programs, learns languages, and enjoys hiking.